DAGWorks-Inc/hamilton/examples/ibis/jaffle_shop/README.md

 - `dataflows/customer_flow.py` and `dataflows/order_flow.py` define data transformations; equivalent to `models/customers.sql` and `models/orders.sql` in the dbt repo.
 - `run.py` specify where to load data from and how to execute dataflows.

- Genrally, you'll notice Hamilton aims to reduce the sprawl of configurations (`.yaml`) and documentation (`.md`).
+ Generally, you'll notice Hamilton aims to reduce the sprawl of configurations (`.yaml`) and documentation (`.md`).
 Instead, it uses docstrings, type hints, or Python object to couple them to with your code (`.py`).

 ## Set up
 1. create and activate virtual environment